krjoha/fashion-mnist/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── fashion_mnist                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so fashion_mnist can be imported
+    ├── fashion_mnist                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes fashion_mnist a Python module
     │   │